BitsOfPaper/Group13_Capstone/README.md

 Since Google Colab uses tensorflow 2.4.x and Anaconda only supports 2.1 for now
 <br />saving entire model in colab and loading on local machine is not feasible.
 <br />So create the architecture of the model and load the weights to use interface.
-<br />Download weights.zip and extract weights into the saves folder.
+<br />Download weights.zip and extract weights into the 'saves' folder.

 File structure: